qgis/QGIS-Website/content/project/visual-changelogs/visualchangelog344/index.md

 A single "Toolbox" panel has been added to the Graphical Modeler, which merges the objects from the Input and Algorithm panels into a single panel.
-This simplifies the UX of the Graphical Modeler, allowing users to use the search filters rather than manage separate tabs for modeelr tools.
+This simplifies the UX of the Graphical Modeler, allowing users to use the search filters rather than manage separate tabs for modeler tools.

 <img